 Q. Why is it important that backflow assemblies get tested?

 Parts within backflow assemblies, like anything mechanical, are subject to fatigue, fouling, and failure.
 Backflow assemblies are required to perform their function above a specific differential pressure.
 When the internal parts wear or become fouled, they no longer operate as efficiently and protection then becomes compromised.

 Differential pressure across each check valve in the assembly is measured with a specially designed differential pressure test kit in a simulated loss of pressure condition.
 This is to ensure that the valves will operate as required during an actual backflow condition.
 On a reduced pressure assembly the relief valve is tested for set-point and functionality as well.
 The location, size, line pressure, air inlet opening set-point (vacuum breakers), make, model, serial number, and the operability/condition of parts are some of the other things that are inspected during the testing process.
 For requirements on backflow assembly test report contents please visit the Washington State Legislature website.

 Q. What if my backflow assembly fails the test?

-On occasion backflow assemblies will fail the annual test.
-This can be for a number of reasons (fatigued springs, fouled/damaged discs or seats, cracked valve body, inoperable shut off valves etc).
-Typically the valve only requires disassembly and cleaning if it fails the test.
-We DO NOT CHARGE EXTRA if only a disassembly/cleaning is required.
-Occasionally valve internals are too far damaged and need to be replaced.
-If a full valve replacement is required you may be referred to a landscaper/plumber; this applies to major components that require replacement in large commercial assemblies as well.
+Occasionally, backflow assemblies will fail the annual test.
+This can be for a number of reasons: fatigued springs, fouled/damaged discs or seats, cracked valve body, inoperable shut off valves, etc. Typically the valve only requires disassembly and cleaning if it fails the test.
+We do not charge additional fees for residential assemblies that only require a cleaning to pass.
+Sometimes valve internals are too far damaged and need to be replaced.
+If the entire backflow assembly requires replacement, or internals for larger commercial backflow assemblies require replacement, you may be referred to a landscaper/plumber.
+We only replace backflow assembly internals, where required, and do not replace entire assemblies.